jkotra/jkotra.github.io/content/posts/trbsg.md

 ## Conclusion

-this is a very simple script to backup your progress in the game and restart conveniently. this makes playing TRB a bit easier. ;)
+this is a very simple script to backup your progress in the game and restart conveniently. this makes playing 'They are Billions' a bit easier.  :blush: